One Day in Kanazawa Itinerary | The Perfect Day Trip

 This depends on how many things you want to see and do!
 There are so many amazing things to do in Kanazawa, so I personally recommend staying at least 2 full days.

-With 2 to 3 days in Kanazawa, you will have enough time to see all the wonders of this city and slow down to enjoy them.
+I originally planned to stay for 2 full days, but ended up having extra time due to a day trip (on the 3rd day) not working out.
+With 2 days in Kanazawa, you will have enough time to see all the wonders of this city and slow down to enjoy them.

 Is Kanazawa a walkable city?

 Yes!
-Kanazawa is an incredible, walkable city and you can reach everywhere by foot.
+Kanazawa is an incredible, walkable city, and you can reach everywhere on foot.

 Grab my e-Checklist to make sure you’re properly prepared for Japan!👇

-Will you be taking a day trip to Kanazawa, or stay a few days more?
+Will you be taking a day trip to Kanazawa, or stay a few more days?
 Furthermore, did this post help you feel more at ease about your Japan travels?
-Let me know in the comments!😊
+Let me know in the comments! 😊

 Leave a Reply